anutator/blog/docs/GitLab/git-under-the-hook.md

 title: Git under the hook
 share: "true"
 ---
-As developers, we all use some form of version control system, and the most popular one is Git.

 A lot of us use Git, but very few know how it really works under the hood.
 We mostly just use it with a GUI client or the ones built into our IDEs and code editors.
 Some of us (myself included) don't even know how to navigate it using the terminal.

 This can be detrimental to your projects, as you might run into issues which you won't know how to resolve without fully understanding how Git works on the backend.